Solving External Table is Not in the Expected Format in Excel

 6. Use Data Import Wizard: Use Excel’s data import wizard for a guided process, which can help avoid format mismatches.

-See also How to Open MPP File in Excel
+See also How to fit exponential curve?

 Prevention Tips